Active listening: Active listening in intercultural and intersectional contexts

 Beyond formal education, active listening plays a powerful role in intercultural communication and identity-based dialogue by creating a space for empathy, reflection, and mutual understanding.
 In conversations where participants bring different cultural backgrounds or perspectives, active listening can help reduce assumptions and foster an environment where individuals feel heard and respected.
 A 2016 study based on a single-class activity demonstrated how classroom-based dialogues centered around race, ethnicity, and identity benefit from active listening practices, allowing students to explore their avowed and ascribed identities while developing greater cultural sensitivity through listening.
 Integrating active listening into these interactions promotes trust and encourages participants to move beyond surface-level exchanges.

 Active listening in digital contexts

 With the increasing use of digital communication tools, especially during the COVID-19 pandemic, active listening has taken a new importance in remote settings.
 In a comprehensive 2021 study, Dr. Karin Wahl-Jorgensen found that conducting research interviews via Zoom led to deeper forms of engagement, where both the interviewer and interviewee demonstrated heightened attentiveness and emotional presence.
 The digital environment, with fewer distractions and more focus on verbal cues, encouraged sustained listening and reflection.
-Active listening remains vital, and perhaps even amplified, in virtual settings, where maintaining human connection can be even more challenging.

-Active listening in social justice contexts

-In addition to digital communication contexts, active listening can also serve as a tool for fostering inclusion, empathy, and understanding in conversations about social justice and systemic inequality.
-A 2021 study involving an educational activity designed to challenge neoliberal assumptions found that incorporating active listening can help reduce communication barriers in emotionally charged or politically sensitive classroom discussions.
-Students who practiced listening without interrupting or reacting defensively were more likely to engage in opposing viewpoints and reflect on their own biases.
-These findings highlight how active listening can serve as a valuable communication tool in dialogue about social justice and equity.

 Barriers to active listening

-There are a multitude of factors that may impede upon someone's ability to listen with purpose and intention; these factors are referred to as listening blocks.
-Some examples of these blocks include rehearsing, filtering, and advising.
-Rehearsing is when the listener is more focused on preparing their response rather than listening.
-Filtering is when a listener focuses only on what they expect to hear, while tuning out other aspects of what is being said, and lastly, advising is when the listener focuses on problem solving, which can create a sense of pressure to fix what the other person is doing wrong.
-There are three types of barriers to effective listening: Environmental, Physiological, and Psychological.
+A number of barriers can impede upon an individual's ability to listen intentionally, such as rehearsal, when the listener is more focused on preparing a response and filtering, when the listener focuses only on what they expect to hear.